 I also tested the metal needle inflator on a football and the plastic needle sort of thing on a Yoga ball and it worked just fine.

 The handle shaft is long and the tube is about the same size as other pumps but it seems to be very well sealed with a high volume of air being pumped through for each push of the handle.
 Some pumps feel almost as if you are losing a little pressure and with this there doesn’t seem to be any of that.

 None of our bike tires need to be inflated to a hundred and ten pounds PSI but temporarily for testing purposes that pressure was a good test as it lies in the middle of the range of the gauge and the pump.
-A few quick tests on a couple of bike tires was quick and moderately easy – at that pressure there is a bit of muscle involved on pushing down on the handle, as is expected.
+A few quick tests on a couple of bike tires were quick and moderately easy – at that pressure there is a bit of muscle involved in pushing down on the handle, as is expected.
 And there was no leakage internally in the pump whether the handle was left up or fully down under one ten pounds of pressure.